rickkas7/particle-webhooks/README.md

 For this reason, it's essentially impossible to use the Mustache iteration features (like `{{#values}}`) in your Custom JSON, as well.

+You can use Mustache templates in the url, query, json and form elements.

 Incidentally, it's called mustache because of the use of curly brackets, which sort of look like a mustache turned sideways.